Tips for Cleaning Your AC System

 • Viewing the blower, motor, drain line and coils

-There’s also some work you can do alone between professional tune-ups.
-It only takes about an hour to get the grime off your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.
+There’s also some work you can do on your own between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a warm day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check your system once you’ve cleaned it.
+Select a mild day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can test your equipment once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment